Tanga Cement

 Tanga Cement Public Limited Company is a cement manufacturing company in Tanzania.
-Its shares of stock are listed on the Dar es Salaam Stock Exchange, where they trade under the symbol TCCL.
+Its shares are publicly listed on the Dar es Salaam Stock Exchange, where they trade under the symbol TCCL.

 Location

 The company maintains corporate offices at Coco Plaza, 254 Toure Drive, Oysterbay, in Dar es Salaam, the commercial and financial capital of Tanzania.
-The company's production facilities are located at Pongwe Factory Area, along the Tanga–Korogwe Road, in Pongwe, a western suburb of the city of Tanga, along the Indian Ocean coast, approximately 331 km, north of Dar es Salaam.
+The company's production facilities are located at Pongwe Factory Area, along the Tanga–Korogwe Road, in Pongwe, a western suburb of the city of Tanga, along the Indian Ocean coast, approximately 331 km north of Dar es Salaam.